 Urban Pitch: How did the idea behind Trebl come about?

-Allan Araujo: I had noticed that companies like Gymshark and Alphalete had grown quickly in the gym athletic wear space, in which I thought that big brands like Nike, Adidas, and Reebok owned a large share of.
+Allan Araujo: I had noticed that companies like Ryderwear, Gymshark and Alphalete had grown quickly in the gym athletic wear space, in which I thought that big brands like Nike, Adidas, and Reebok owned a large share of.
 I was very interested in seeing why these companies were growing so quickly.

 Through research, you kind of see that people are more inclined to back a company that fits a specific niche or passion of theirs.
 There really isn’t anything out there specifically focused on soccer-related performance as well as culture and lifestyle outside of those big brands.